Vyral/base-template/_posts/2018-06-05-do-open-houses-still-work.md

 I have no issue with open houses as long as everyone is on board to reach the same goals.
 Here are some of the pros you may see by hosting one.

 **First, it gives your home additional exposure to the market.** We want to get people to see your home as many times as possible so that we have a greater chance to see success.
-This exposure extends to social media and yard signs.&nbsp;
+This exposure extends to social media and yard signs.

 The convenience of browsing is another reason open houses work.
-It’s a low-pressure environment for buyers to look at homes they might be interested in.&nbsp;
+It’s a low-pressure environment for buyers to look at homes they might be interested in.

 If an agent you’re talking to is telling you that an open house is necessary, take a step back and evaluate things.
 As long as the pros and cons are discussed, you can make the right decision in your best interest.